PeterLau61/DeepRTL/README.md

 ## Related dataset: DeepCircuitX (repo-level, complementary)

-If you are also interested in **repository-level** RTL data (beyond module-level), please check out **DeepCircuitX**, a concurrent effort from our group.
+If you are also interested in **repository-level** RTL data (beyond module-level), please check **DeepCircuitX**, a concurrent effort from our group.
 DeepCircuitX is organized across multiple granularities (*e.g.*, repository/file/module/block levels) and is intended for training and evaluation at broader project scope.

 - Dataset introduction / access page:
   https://zeju.gitbook.io/lcm-team/deepcircuitx/introduction-of-our-dataset